"Keep the noise down while I take my robe off and show the ladies what a real sexy man looks like."

 Their third teammate, Dean Ambrose (well-known in the indies as Jon Moxley) also has a legion of fangirls (and let's be honest, some fanboys) due to his unconventional good looks and magnetic sex appeal.

-A lot of Japanese promotions have been trending toward having a lot of these in recent years.
+A lot of Japanese promotions trend toward having a lot of these, on and off, when they're not going for unstoppable Mighty Glacier types.
 Pro Wrestling NOAH's push of KENTA and Marufuji as heavyweights, despite their diminutive size, was motivated by their Bishōnen looks; Dragon Gate absolutely loves the good-looking guys, with BxB Hulk being the most famous.

 Paul London and Brian Kendrick.
 They're on the lean side, but wear masks, have long hair, piercings—well Paul was shown wrestling once with a lip piercing—and love goofing around.
 Props to the fact that they were trained by Sexy Boy Shawn Michaels himself.